juliosao/tnefReader/README.md

 # tnefReader
-A tnef / Winmail.dat reader for Linux
+A tnef / Winmail.dat reader with graphic interface for Linux

 This project aims to be a graphical interface to open winmail.dat files generated with outlook.